CSc 422 Syllabus

 Attendance

-Mississippi College class attendance policies as described on pp. 46 and 47 of the college catalog will be enforced.
+Mississippi College class attendance policies as described on p.
+96 of the college catalog will be enforced.
 Absences may be excused for illness or other appropriate cause.
 Exams missed due to circumstances beyond the student's control may be made up at a mutually agreeable time and place.
 Adequate documentation of the cause of an absence may be required.

 MC Syllabus

 The MC Syllabus contains all policies and procedures that are applicable to every course offered by Mississippi College, both on campus and online.
 The policies in the MC Syllabus describe the official policies of the University as they relate to instruction and will take precedence over those found elsewhere.
-It is the students responsibility to read and be familiar with every policy.
-The MC Syllabus may be accessed at any time on the MC website.
+It is the student's responsibility to read and be familiar with every policy.